liferay-design/liferay.design/src/markdown/team/moreno-gabriel.md

 author: 'Gabriel Moreno'
 ---

+### Can you share a fun fact about you?

+A few years ago I changed my name to “Gabriel Brown” mainly because all the domains and insta accounts with my name were taken, but long story short, ’til this day most people I know think that that is my real name.
+Now that I think about this, I think Liferay is the first company ever where my email has my real name.

 ### How did you get into design?

 Since I can remember I’ve always been quite creative and quite invested into art (specially renaissance paintings), so one thing led to another, and here I am.

 ### Why are you at Liferay?